plkmo/general-topic-classifier/training/README.md

 ```bash
 python3 combine_datasets.py
 ```
-This saves the final processed & compiled training data to the directory './data/topic_classification/processed/'
+This saves the final processed & compiled training data to the directory './data/topic_classification/processed/', which is used for training.

 ## Data statistics